 Do you like walking holidays?
 Check these tours.

-Pashtrik peak hike
+Pashtrik peak hike – Hiking Albania and Kosovo

 Pashtrik mountain, this mountain is located at the point where Albania meets Kosovo.
 Moreover, it is a legendary mountain as it was important during the last war in Kosovo in 1999.
 A lot of hostilities were made in this territory.
 Pashtrik is the “third” high mountain near Kukes (next to Gjallica and Koritnik ).
 The other two are higher, but the views from Pashtrik are more dramatic.
 The upper reaches of Pashtrik are rockier than those of the other two.

-This mountain is one of the most beautiful free-standing mountains, and it can be seen from the city of Prizren, Gjakova in Kosovo and Kukes in Albania.
+This mountain is one of the most beautiful free-standing mountains, and it can be seen from the city of Prizren, Gjakova in Kosovo, and Kukes in Albania.
 Definitely, you can climb this mountain in any season.

 Pashtrik is more often climbed from the Kosovo side; there is a shrine on the summit.
 The last 150 elevation-meter to the summit area are marked with white dots and red circles, presumably owing to the activities of a Kosovo mountain club.
 For a climb from Albania, it is best to start from Kishaj, in Has district.
+This trail includes hiking Albania and Kosovo.

 A quick description of the hike

 Considered a moderate hike but a long trail.
 First, you will go through a forest that leads to the border between Albania and Kosovo.
 It is a moderate hike but a long trail.
 Firstly, you will go through a forest, until you get to the border between Albania and Kosovo.
-There you can soak up panoramic views of green forests and beautiful landscape.
+There you can soak up panoramic views of green forests and beautiful landscapes.
 After that, you will walk through another forest.

 Then, you will follow a beautiful rocky path, until you reach a mountain hut.
 There you can have a rest before summiting.
 Only one hill is left after that mountain hut.
 People who have been there, think that it is the most difficult part!
 When you reach the summit, the views are amazing.
 You can see the city of Prizren and Kukes, also Gjallica and Koretnik mountains.
 Plus, a part of the Sharr Mountains range.
 It is great.
 At the top of the Pashtrik mountain, you will find Pashtrik shrine.
 It is too famous for that zone.
 The distance of this trail is 28.36 km.